 Evaluation and Selection

 Successful proposals will be selected by the Cosmos Club Foundation Trustees after evaluation and recommendation by panels chosen by the Foundation.
 Proposals will be judged on both substance and clarity.
 The Foundation may make awards in amounts different from those requested.
 Decisions of the Foundation are final and are not subject to review.
-Winners' names are listed on the website.
+Winners' names will be posted on the Foundation web site no later than Tuesday, February 3, 2015.
 Recipients of grants will also receive a letter requiring a reply to the Foundation before funds will be disbursed.